 Although you may be proud of yourself for eating more fresh vegetables and fruits, including organic produce, you can do better to maximize nutrient absorption by shopping for them locally grown like a farmer’s market or plucking them from your own garden.
 If you live within driving distance of a farm, they often have a store or opportunities to pick your own fruits at certain times of the year.
 The reason this makes a difference is because once produce is harvested and parted from the earth, it begins losing nutrients.

 Those fresh fruits and vegetables you normally shop for at your grocery store could have lost anywhere from 10 to 60 percent of their overall food value, depending on the variety by the time you buy them.
 This rapid deterioration happens within three days of the produce being harvested.
-Therefore, your best bet is eating those fresh fruits and vegetables sooner than later if you intend to maximize nutrient absorption.
+Therefore, your best bet is eating those fresh fruits and vegetables sooner than later if you intend to benefit most from nutrients.

 While freshly harvested produce may be best, the truth is that getting access year round to them is not always possible depending on the region of the country you live and the seasons.
 Being the case, another option is using frozen fruits and vegetables.
 The reason is because of how the produce is flash-frozen quickly after being picked.